Multiple Physics Pretraining for Physical Surrogate Models: Scalable Multiple Physics Pretraining

 This can similarly be implemented as a $1\times 1$ convolution with the \textit{output} channels of the convolution filter sub-selected.
 The mean and standard deviation computed from the inputs are then applied to these normalized outputs to produce the final de-normalized predictions as in \citet{kim2022reversible}.

-\paragraph{Position Biases and Boundaries} While in most cases, we would like the model to infer boundary conditions from the provided history, we make an exception to this policy for periodic boundaries as they change the continuity of the domain.
+\textbf{Position Biases and Boundaries.} While in most cases, we would like the model to infer boundary conditions from the provided history, we make an exception to this policy for periodic boundaries as they change the continuity of the domain.
 Transformers are inherently permutation equivariant, and it is essential to include position biases so that the model can learn locality.

 With a slight modification, we can use our position biases to capture the change in locality imposed by periodic boundaries.
 T5-style \citep{raffel2020exploring} relative position encodings (RPE) utilize a lookup table to access learned embeddings corresponding to ranges of ``relative distance''.
 For periodic boundary conditions, we modify the relative distance computation to account for neighbors across the periodic boundary.
-We find that this minor change enables generalization to periodic boundary conditions whether or not they are included in the training data.
+In Appendix \ref{app:pos_bias}, we examine simple systems that differ only in boundary conditions and find that this minor change improves generalization in the case where we must learn both periodic and non-periodic conditions.